AryaAzari/Updated-Content-Shelf-Life_predictor/README.md

 ### Viewing notebook results (Strongly Recommend)

-The notebook results visible in `analysis.ipynb` in the GitHub repository capture the entirety of my analysis, design choices, and significant/insignificant findings.
+The notebook results are visible in `analysis.ipynb` in the GitHub repository capture the entirety of my analysis, design choices, and significant/insignificant findings.
 Simply viewing the notebook is my recommended path to access the project as it includes explanations of statistical methods and requires no downloads/dependencies.
 Furthermore, running the notebook yourself will yield the same results as data is precollected using the featured scripts and stored in our SQLite database.

 ### Running the Notebook (Not really recommended)